andyhowell8/loop/README.md

 In the current iteration of the Loop software, two swap types are supported:
   * off-chain to on-chain, where the Loop client sends funds off-chain in
-  * on-chain to off-chain, where teh Loop client sends funds to an on-chain address using an off-chain channel
+  * on-chain to off-chain, where the Loop client sends funds to an on-chain address using an off-chain channel

 We call off-chain to on-chain swaps, a **Loop Out**.
 The service can be used